-Students must notify the clinical faculty and the nursing office PRIOR to clinical start time if he/she will be late or absent.
+Students must notify the clinical faculty and the nursing office PRIOR to clinical start time if he/she will be late or absent (no later than 1 hour prior to the start of clinical).
 Failure to notify will result in an automatic zero, clinical absence, and no opportunity for a make-up assignment will be offered.
 Students who No Call/No Show will also report to Student Affairs and will be subject to further penalty.